 This machine is large.
 There’s no way around that.

-It weighs just over 30 pounds and takes up a lot of counter space.
+It weighs just over 30 pounds and takes up a significant chunk of counter space.
 It’s noticeably bigger than my espresso machine and needs extra clearance on top because the lid lifts to load capsules.

-In a small apartment, it’s a commitment.
+In a small apartment, it’s a real commitment.
 I ultimately gave mine to a friend with more space.
 I still think it looks great.
-It just wasn’t realistic for my kitchen long term.
+It just wasn’t realistic for my kitchen long term, and I’d rather be upfront about that than pretend otherwise.

 Measure your counter before you even think about buying it.

 Everything comes out properly cold without ice.
-The nitro setting produces thick foam and a creamy texture that feels very close to what you’d get at a good coffee shop.
-It doesn’t taste canned or flat.
+The nitro cold brew setting produces thick foam and a creamy texture that’s very close to what you’d get at a good coffee shop.
+It doesn’t taste canned or flat, which is the usual problem with at-home nitro attempts.

 Cleaning And Maintenance

 The machine needs a full cleaning cycle every 150 brews.
-Cumulus sells a cleaning solution and replacement filters.
+Cumulus sells a cleaning solution and replacement filters separately.
 It’s straightforward, but it’s another thing to stay on top of.

 Cumulus Coffee Price And Discount Code

-You can use code WHIMSY100 for $100 off, which helps with the upfront cost.
+You can use code WHIMSY100 for $100 off, which takes a real bite out of the upfront cost.
 Capsules, syrups, glassware, and accessories are sold separately.
-Financing is available.
+Financing is available if you want to spread it out.

 What Worked Well

-This works best if you drink cold brew or iced coffee almost every day, regularly buy nitro drinks, care about texture and flavor, and have the counter space for it.
+This works best if cold brew or iced coffee is a daily habit, you regularly spend money on nitro drinks out, you care about texture and quality in the cup, and you have the counter space to give it a permanent home.

-If you mostly drink hot coffee or want something instant, this probably isn’t the right machine.
+If you mostly drink hot coffee, want something instant, or have a small kitchen, this probably isn’t the right fit.
+That’s not a knock on the machine.
+It just has a specific person in mind.

-It makes genuinely good cold coffee and replaces expensive coffee shop habits.
-But it asks for space, patience, and routine.
-Whether that tradeoff works depends entirely on how you drink coffee.
+It makes cold coffee that’s actually good, and over time it replaces a daily coffee shop habit that adds up fast.
+But it asks for counter space, a 20-minute morning runway, and a commitment to using it consistently.
+Whether that tradeoff works depends entirely on how you drink coffee and how your kitchen is set up.

 Frequently Asked Questions About The Cumulus Coffee Machine